 Typography: caption

-Select the Email field.
-In the General section of the Properties view, set the Helper Text to Note: email is mandatory for contractors.
+In the General section of the Properties view, type Note: email is mandatory for contractors in the Helper Text field.

-In the Label section, select Use Floating Label.
+In the Label section, select Floating Label.

 LPAD(SEM_TO_CHAR(ID), 6 , '0')